 1. Make an Excel File Read Only without Password

-Here, we will make Excel file read-only without a password.
+Here, we will make the Excel file read-only without a password.

 - First, click on the File tab.